 We have created one of the largest global insurance customer acquisition technology platforms.
-For the year ended December 31, 2019, we had \$560.1 million in Transaction Value and served over 760 total insurance partners.
-For the six month period ended June 30, 2020, we had \$341.3 million in Transaction Value and served over 688 total insurance partners.
+For the year ended December 31, 2019, we had \$560 million in Transaction Value and served over 760 total insurance partners.

-Our buyers use our platform to access over 300 million high-intent consumers annually, sourced from over 380 insurance sellers as of June 30, 2020.
-We serve over 500 buyers across our core insurance verticals, including insurance carriers, InsurTech companies, agencies, and brokers.
+Our buyers use our platform to access over 231 million high-intent consumers annually, sourced from over 360 insurance sellers as of December 31, 2019.
+We serve 470 buyers across our core insurance verticals, including insurance carriers, InsurTech companies, agencies, and brokers.
 Our platform was designed for multiple Consumer Referral products and flexible deployment models to best serve the varying needs of our partners.